 Okay, slight exaggeration.
-But in case you missed Mobilegeddon, or you're wondering why your mobile rankings have dropped through the floor, here's what's happened and what you can do to get your site mobile-friendly.
+But in case you missed Mobilegeddon, or you're wondering why your mobile rankings have dropped through the floor, here's what's happened and what you can do to get your site mobile-friendly (a good website builder might help here).

 Why Google's latest update is making mobile searches easier